 All of these are determined by what’s in the RID originator’s profile.

-j) Any RID that does not have the RID Coordinator “disapproved for submission” box checked is not forwarded to the next level (just like the current system).
+j) Any RID that has the RID Coordinator “disapproved for submission” box checked is not forwarded to the next level (just like the current system).
 The RID stays in the database, but is not forwarded.
-There should be some way to flag this status of “un-reviewed” when the review is over so someone will take action.
+There should be some way to flag this status of “disapproved” when the review is over so someone will take action.

 k) Coordinators do not have the ability to change most of the author’s original RID text, but they do have the capability to change between Technical and Editorial.